capntack/FOSview/README.md

 - ..D-Scan: Defensive - Less clutter so you can see an incoming hunter
 - ..D-Scan: Offensive - For the hunter, includes wrecks and a few other bits

+### **Notes**

+I recommend using the ".ALL" Preset when running Abyssals.
+There is usually so little in them that it's easier to run them when you can simply see everything.

 #### **Disclaimer**

 As CCP updates the game with new Types on the overview, they will not necessarily be automatically added to the Overview.
 I will of course release a new version as soon as I catch the new Types and add them to the appropriate tabs.
 But in the meantime I would suggest you do so yourself.
 In any case, even with an "up to date" FOSview, I am not responsible for any death, explosions, or corpses in space.
 We all must as capsuleers do our own due dilligence.
 Your death is on yourself.